An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

-\paragraph{Adaptive compute allocation.} State-of-the-art systems are moving toward compute-optimal strategies that vary inference-time compute based on problem difficulty.
-Compute-optimal strategies aim to avoid overthinking on simple prompts while enabling deeper deliberation on competition-level mathematics or complex coding problems.
+\paragraph{Adaptive compute allocation} State-of-the-art systems vary inference-time compute based on problem difficulty.
+They avoid overthinking on simple prompts while enabling deeper deliberation on competition-level mathematics or complex coding problems.
 With sufficient test-time compute, a smaller model can outperform one that is 14$\times$ larger~\citep{snell2025scaling}.